bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 A Merkle Tree combines the hashes of individual records, such that only the same records hashed together in the same order will result in the same Merkle Tree root.
-It does so by hashing individual transactions to create the leaves of a binary tree.
-Each pair of hashes in the tree is then combined to form a new hash, repeating the process until only a single hash is left: the Merkle Tree root.
+It does so by hashing individual transactions using the SHA3-256 algorithm to create the leaves of a binary tree.
+Each pair of hashes in the tree is then combined to form a new hash.
 Whenever a hash in the tree does not have a paired hash to combine with, it is instead hashed with itself.
-The hashing process is conducted by the SHA3-256 algorithm.
+This process is repeated until only a single hash is left: the Merkle Tree root.

 The SHA3 algorithm is the current recommended hashing algorithm to use and fixes some vulnerability problems that were found in SHA2.
-The SHA2 would have to be uses twice to protect against this and that costs more CPU resources.
-The SHA3 is faster so reduces the time to build the Merkle Tree.
+The SHA2 algorithm would have to be used twice to protect against this, which would cost more CPU resources.
+The SHA3 is faster, so it reduces the time to build the Merkle Tree.
 SHA1 has been broken so was not considered.

-The SHA3 algorithm is also used for transaction IDs and is simply the hash of the packed binary transaction including all signatures.
+The SHA3 algorithm is also used for transaction IDs and is similarly the hash of the packed binary transaction including all signatures.

 ### Block Hashing (argon2, difficulty, proof of work ...)

-To prevent hardware attack of the Proof of Work system using GPUs or ASICs a memory hard algorithm was used: Argon2.
+To prevent hardware attack of the Proof of Work system using GPUs or ASICs, a memory hard algorithm is used: Argon2.
 Its parameters are set such that a GPU will be some orders of magnitude slower that a typical x86 CPU core.
-At the settings uses the hashing power of CPUs is still very low on the order of a few hashes per second, this means that the difficulty scale is much lower than other blockchain systems.
+The current setting for the hashing power of CPUs is still very low, on the order of a few hashes per second; this means that the difficulty scale is much lower than other blockchain systems.

 The difficulty is represented as a